willstepp/writings/hunger/hunger-01.md

   He wondered if he should confess everything to her, those eyes so full of compassion and understanding.
 He would not, but did tell her enough so that she could understanding and perhaps help him know what to do.
   “The night father died, he whispered something in my ear.
 Do you remember?”
   “I do.”
-  “He asked me to do something.
-And ever since then it is always on my mind.
+  “Father asked me to do something, the night he died.
+He whispered into my ear and therefore it is a secret I am not to tell.
+Only do.
+Ever since that night it is always on my mind.
 Even though things are back to normal and life has continued on, as if it never even happened, his words are always there.
+Nagging me.
 I tell myself, there is no rush.
 It can wait.
 There is time enough to do it later.
-But then I try to enjoy the things I did before and I cannot.
-Because of them, you see.
-What my father said to me.”
+But then I try to enjoy the things I did before and cannot.
+Because of the voice, you see.
+What he asked me to do.”
   The boy stopped on the path and his mother did the same.
 He glanced to the direction of the mountains, though they were hidden by hills from here.
 Ama followed his gaze but did not ask why he looked there.
 She only listened.
-  “I want things to go back how they were before, when life was carefree and full of joy.
-I want to play with my friends again, without this voice in my head.
+  “I want things to go back how they were before, when life was carefree and full of fun.
+I want to play with my friends again, without the words and the voice in my mind.
 Its pulls me away from them.”
   The boy said no more.
 He looked more lost than ever.
 Ama thought for a moment and her face brightened.
   “Look at me, Mika.”
   He did so.
-  “Your heart is now like a path that has split in two.
+  “Your heart is like a path that has split in two.
 This way and that.
-To find peace you must find the place where the two paths reconcile.
-Your friends love you and will wait until you have returned from the other way.
-You will play games with them again, just like it was before.
-Do you what your heart tells you and you can never step wrong.
-And cheer up, my son, don’t be afraid of life.
-This is it!”
+To have peace again you must find the place where the two paths reconcile.
+Your friends love you and they will wait for your return.
+Cheer up, Mika, and don’t be afraid of the path.”
   The boy’s eyes filled with tears.
-  “Is that all true?
+  “Is it true?
 Can it really be like you say?”
-  “I believe it is.”
+  “I believe so.”
-  They embraced once more and then returned inside the gates of the village.
-The late afternoon sun shined through the spaces between the palisade poles and lit geometric shapes onto the path in front of them.
-It was now suppertime and in the breeze was an aroma of barbecued fish and cornbread baking on the fire.
+  They hugged and then returned inside the gates of the village.
+The late afternoon sun shined through the spaces between the palisades and lit geometric shapes onto the path in front of them.
+It was supper time and in the air was an aroma of barbecued fish and cornbread baking on the fire.

+  The boy woke before dawn.
+He rose quietly from his bed so not to wake his mother, who was asleep in the next room.
+In the dim light he found his knife and sheath, and slung the traveling pouch over his shoulder.
+Inside the pouch was the food his mother had prepared the night before, fried bean-and-corn bread and some fresh slabs of deer pemmican.
+There was no real need to carry water as he would be following the river and could drink from it whenever thirsty.
+  Outside their homestead was a small shed his father had used for the storage of personal farming equipment and hunting gear. he rattled through the contents of the shed as quietly as he could until his hands landed on the old bucket they used when irrigating their own crops.
+Because they hadn’t grown their own vegetables in a few seasons the bucket was filled with debris and dirt.
+He emptied it onto the ground and made sure to grab the lid for it.
+  With these few items the boy stepped onto he path that headed outside the northern gates.
+He followed the torchlight and looked up at the dark blue of the morning skies beyond the black shapes of the trees.
+As he approached the gates he saw the morning lookout, a boy his own age named Gawoni, fast asleep underneath the platform built for archers.
+He went over to the boy and gave him a hard kick.
+  “Let me out of here, you lazy dog.”
+  Gawoni startled out of his sleep with his hands out, ready for a fight.
+The boy laughed at him.
+  “Why are you laughing?”
+He stretched both arms above his head and yawned like a mountain lion.
+“I was awake the whole time.
+Don’t tell anybody.”
+  “Don’t tell anybody you were awake?”
+  “You know what I mean.”
+  Again the boy asked him to open the gates.
+Gawoni looked at him puzzled.
+  “Where are you going outside the northern gates this early?”
+  “To do what my father has asked of me, before his death.”
+  “But where?”
+  “To the north.
+To the mountains in the north.”
+  “But, why?”
+  “That I cannot say.”
+  “Those mountains are far.
+Too far to travel on foot.
+How long will you be gone?”
+  “However long it takes.”
+  “Which road will you travel?”
+  “It’s too early for all these questions.”
+  “It’s my job to ask.”
+  “I understand.”
+  “Well?”
+  “Well, what?”
+  “What road will you take to the mountains?”
+  “The river will guide me there.
+Its source is in the mountains.
+So have I been told.”
+  “So you intend to follow the river, and not the roads?”
+  “The roads do not go to the mountains.”
+  Gawoni considered this and then said,
+  “You are a strange one, Mika.
+And stupid.”
+  “How do you mean, stupid?”
+  “Don’t you know where the river to the north will take you, even before you leave the valley?
+The forbidden gorge?”
+  Then he did remember and went suddenly cold.
+The river to the north wound straight through the forbidden gorge.
+It was a dark place cut deep into the mountains, permanently bathed in dusklight, both from the steepness of the hills and the trees which blocked out any natural light that could enter there.
+But it wasn’t the unnatural darkness that made the place forbidden.
+The gorge was also home to a Ravenmocker, or so the legend told.